 - 1. Internal and External Investment Management Prudently integrating sustainability criteria into portfolio construction, investment decision-making, investment analysis and due diligence, prospective value proposition, risk management, and investment ownership for internally-managed and externally-managed investment programs; - 2.
-Proxy Voting Casting proxy votes in accordance with fiduciary duty and within policy guidelines;

-- 3. Engagements Engaging corporate decision-makers directly on sustainability risks and opportunities to advocate for disclosure on material operational processes, encourage value-enhancing governance practices, and protect shareholder financial interests; - 4.
+Proxy Voting Casting proxy votes in accordance with fiduciary duty and within policy guidelines; - 3.
+Engagements Engaging corporate decision-makers directly on sustainability risks and opportunities to protect shareholder financial interests and gain a deeper understanding of a company's strategy, leadership acumen, performance against peers, resilience to risks, and growth opportunities; seek increased disclosure on a company's policies or practices in areas that may be decision-useful to investors; communicate concerns and areas of opportunity that could have a tangible impact on corporate governance and company performance; and recommend best practices for companies to adopt stronger governance and risk management systems; - 4.
 Shareholder Proposals Submitting shareholder proposals to companies for inclusion in the annual stockholders' general meeting; - 5.
 Policy Advocacy Weighing in on the public policymaking process as it pertains to the investment landscape generally and sustainability issues specifically; and - 6.
 Coalitions Working in coalition with other institutional investors and with thought-leadership organizations.